snow-blade/test_STL/README.md

 ### **2.Requirements**

 Some tools are of need for you to actually pursue this tutorial and this includes the following:
-✅A c++ Compiler and debugger(❌ obligatory) click here if you don’t have one ✅A c++ IDE(not necessary you can use any text editor and run your code in terminal)click here if you don’t have one
+->✅A c++ Compiler and debugger(❌ obligatory) click here if you don’t have one ->✅A c++ IDE(not necessary you can use any text editor and run your code in terminal)click here if you don’t have one

 ### **3.NOTES SYMBOLS:**

->   I will use some symbols to specify the importance of the current section or the use of it, here they are:
+->   I will use some symbols to specify the importance of the current section or the use of it, here they are:
->         ❌   when you see this symbol, critical information that you best do not miss is to come so be aware
->          ❗   this one means important information that is to come
->            💾     this one means that the section below is code
+->         ❌   when you see this symbol, critical information that you best do not miss is to come so be aware ->          ❗   this one means important information that is to come ->            💾     this one means that the section below is code ->
->
 ### **4.What is the STL**
 The Standard Template Library (STL) is a set of C++ template classes to provide common programming data structures and functions such as lists, stacks, arrays, etc. It is a library of container classes, algorithms, and iterators.
 It is a generalized library and so, its components are parameterized.
 A working knowledge of template classes is a prerequisite for working with STL.